Tbrennan6/IcelandicNow/docs/05_step_into_grammar/04_cases_usages.md

 Example 2: **Hann** talar. - (He speaks.)\
 Example 3: **Við** borðum. - (We eat.)

-A common exception is for the verbs *að heita* and *að vera*, which typically want nominative objects.
+A common exception is for the verbs *að heita* and *að vera*, which typically want nominative objects, too!

+*Note: This is an over-simplification, but it generally serves for 99% of the time.*

 Example 1: Hann er **Siggi**. - (He is Siggi.)\
 Example 2: Hann heitir **Siggi**. - (His name is Siggi.)